 If you think degradation can’t make you happy try fencing with a lightening rod against the force of nature for 4 1/2 hours running a little white ball through 7 miles briar and bramble.
 Or just ask my friend Orell.
 He calls it the 51st shade of grey.
-Golf is the cruelest experience between two fairways a human can have.
-No game is more challenging or absurd.
+Golf is the cruelest experience between two fairways a human can endure.
+No game is more challenging…or absurd.
 Or addicting.
 You’re allowed to bring 14 clubs.
-The most important club is not The Big Dog.
+The most important club is not the Big Dog.
 It’s the one called Happiness.

 The Forever Gift

 In the pantheon of characters in my life, Orell is the happiest one.
 He is uniquely suited for The Game.
 He’ll never shoot par but today he hit a shot so ludicrous and amazing he fell to the ground and fainted in the throes of joy.
 It was the only time I ever saw him speechless.
 The most fascinating thing about him is how he brings his gift of happiness to every aspect of his life: family, friends, enemies, co-workers, whirlpools, golf, basketball, ping pong, chess, crawdads, guacamole, margaritas, Shiner Bock, and twice-a-year – Church.
 His happiness pisses people off sometimes which only makes him happier.
 Aristotle taught that “happiness is the end of man.”
 He may as well been referring to Orell.